Guest Post: What Traveling Means to My Family

 Having our daughter by my side while traveling the country has been absolutely extraordinary.
 Izzy is the only grandchild, so we definitely catch some flack for taking her away from our parents.
 However, they have been very supportive of our travel lifestyle.
 Over the past two years, I have met a few travelers who bring their families along for the adventure.
 I have found that we all seem to share the same sentiment regarding traveling with a family; we wouldn’t have it any other way.

-If I couldn’t travel without out my daughter by my side, I most certainly couldn’t do this without my husband.
+If I couldn’t travel without my daughter by my side, I most certainly couldn’t do this without my husband.
 He is literally my ROCK!
 Without him, this dream life we are living wouldn’t have even been a thought, let alone a viable option.
-There aren’t many men that would put their career on hold to become a stay at home dad while their wife drags them across the country.
+There aren’t many men that would put their career on hold to become a stay-at-home dad while their wife drags them across the country.

 Not only did he do this with a smile on his face, but he has quickly become my biggest advocate and support system.
 He has transitioned very well into his new role as a stay-at-home dad, house manager, personal trainer, therapist, and occasional punching bag (not literally, of course)!
 I know it’s not easy being married to a nurse, let alone a PICU nurse.
 He has taken on all of these roles so that my primary focus can be on my work, which I truly appreciate.